Palmetto / St. Augustine

 Soil and FertilizerPrefers neutral to alkaline soil – fertilize twice a year, spring and fall, with complete fertilizer (10-10-10).
 Use 10 pounds per 1,000 feet on each application.
 Apply three additional applications of nitrogen only during the summer months at a rate of 1 pound of nitrogen per 1,000 feet.
 (This will be around 5 pounds of the actual fertilizer.)

-WateringDuring sod establishment, water every day so that the soil is soaked 3-4 inches deep.
+WateringDuring Palmetto St. Augustine sod establishment, water every day so that the soil is soaked 3-4 inches deep.
 Do not allow to wilt.
 An additional watering might be needed.
 The primary watering should be done between 1 p.m. and 5 p.m.
 Established sod should be watered every day during the hot months and about every 4-7 days during cooler months.

 MowingMow 5-7 days at 1.5 to 2.5 inches.